boldcat2015/autism/README.md

 - [Machine learning](#machine-learning)

 #### Data scraping
-Locate Q&As by the upper-right icon "患" or "医".

 Pages on the website contain:

 1. questions raised on-line first, in text, information classified with **blue indices**. [(Example)](http://www.haodf.com/wenda/dflifei_g_4649622403.htm)